jamesleoreyes/jamesleoreyes/README.md

 I build useful, purposeful apps and learn everything I can along the way.

-Currently working on polishing projects across web, mobile, and backend.
+Currently starting work on projects across web, mobile, and backend.

 ---